 - Rural livelihoods will be improved through crop diversification and development of new local and export markets.

-To produce and publish online two informational videos.
+Produce and publish online two informational videos.